lezcano/expRNN/README.md

 ### Optimization step and general recommendations

 To optimize with orthogonal constraints we need two optimizers, one for the orthogonal parameters and one for the non orthogonal.
-We provide a convenience function called `get_parameters` that, given a model, it returns the parametrized parameters to be optimized (skew-symmetric in this case) and non orthogonal parameters (cf [line 141 in `1_copying.py`][getparam]).
+We provide a convenience function called `get_parameters` that, given a model, it returns the parametrized parameters to be optimized (skew-symmetric in this case) and non orthogonal parameters (cf. [line 141 in `1_copying.py`][getparam]).
 In the conext of RNNs, we noticed empirically that having the lerning rate of the non-orthogonal parameters to be 10 times that of the orthogonal parameters yields the best performance.

 Finally, we just have to use the second helper function `parametrization_trick` which effectively implements the idea described in [Section 4.3][arxivcheap] in a general way.
 To use it, just pass the model and the loss object after having computing the loss of your model.
 This function will return a modified loss object (cf. [line 112 in `1_copying.py`][paramtrick]).